 Barefoot horse boots can be used with pads to either provide extra cushioning or extra stimulation to the sole and frog to build them up along with the digital cushion.
 “What I really like about boots is that they don’t restrict the hoof’s natural distortion when in use and they can be taken off when not required,” adds Lauren.

-When is wearing shoes a better option?
+When wearing shoes is a better option

 Although going barefoot might suit some horses, there are times when shoes are the better option.